 ~ Son Stephen Gorella Van Horn ~

-Son Stephen Gorella Van Horn (1870-1919) apparently never married, and worked as a laborer in Deshler.
+Son Stephen Gorella Van Horn (1870-1919) was born in April 1870.

 He died of typhoid fever at the age of 49, on Oct.
 14, 1919, with burial at Beaver Creek Cemetery.